khonegger/crumbcake/README.md

 ```

 ## Usage
 Getting started with CRuMBCaKe is pretty easy.
-After adding the **crumbcake** directory to MATLAB's path, we can pass a properly formatted data matrix (more about that below) to the `crmbck` function and get back a Bayes Linear Model (blm) object containing the model parameters Markov chain and associated methods (well, technically function handles since the blm object right now is just a structured array).
+After adding the **crumbcake** directory to MATLAB's path, we can pass a properly formatted data matrix (more about that below) to the `crmbck` function and get back a Bayes Linear Model (blm) object containing the Markov chain with model parameter estimates and associated methods (well, technically function handles since the blm object right now is just a structured array).

 ### Input data formatting
 CRuMBCaKe expects a matrix with a specific structure.
 The observations must be arranged as rows and variables as columns.
 If you'd like the model to fit an intercept term (highly recommended) include a column of ones as the first column of the matrix: